 Well, one of the surprises that I got when I went into my cupboard to look for the offending ingredient on every label was that baking powder contains corn.

-I was notwilling to give up baking, so I went hunting for a substitute.
+I was not willing to give up baking, so I went hunting for a baking powder substitute.
 So here is one of the mainstays in my special diets recipe repertoire.

-Other great Pantry Staples you can make in addition to Homemade Baking Powder:
+Other Homemade Pantry Staples you can make in addition to Homemade Baking Powder:

 – Best Cinnamon Sugar (and no sugar) Ever